Tour TypeHistory, Cultural, Ecology

 Highlight of the day: Ballestas Islands where you will see families of sea lions, amazing birdlife

-After your tour, you will take a bus to Lima and spend the night in a hotel in Peru’s capital city.
+After this unique experience, you will take a bus back to Lima and spend the night in a hotel in the capital of Peru

 Day 13: Lima